 The structure is surrounded by pockets of outdoor comfort, like this small patio backed against the hillside.
 The stone border fence acts as a visual anchor for the rich wood deck.

 Running along the exterior glass panels, the main staircase is a warm burst of natural wood against the cool materials of the home structure.

 Turning the opposite direction, we see the stairs continue down to the ground level, tucked beneath the actual soil line of the landscape.
 The open design of the staircase makes for open visual lines and a more expansive interior presence.

 Here we see the massive staircase system from outside, wrapped in glass and crisscrossed by steel beams.
 The interior structure seems to float independently of the exterior shell.

 Here we have a look at the vast open courtyard at the center of the home.
 This space is wrapped in manmade structures, but flush with native foliage that was carefully built around.

 Moving back inside, here we see a smaller family room, anchored by stone flooring and rich wood shelving.
 The sleek modern furniture makes a nice light counterpoint to the heavy building elements.

-This large master bathroom doubles as a massive walk-in closet, with abundant storage space and countertop room.
+This large primary bathroom doubles as a massive walk-in closet, with abundant storage space and countertop room.
 The free floating mirrors and vanities add to the buoyant atmosphere.

 This lower level family room is wrapped in rich wood, from flooring on up.
 The black leather sectional makes for a more traditional setting than other areas of the home.

-The master bedroom is another warm space wrapped in rich wood paneling.
+The primary bedroom is another warm space wrapped in rich wood paneling.
 This makes for an exceptionally cohesive look, contrasting with the lush nature outside, seen through full height windows.